 Is It Legal To Sharpen Grooves?

 Golf club groove sharpeners are legal to use.
-However, there is a little bit of a fine line within the topic.
+However, when asking “is groove sharpening legal?”, there is a little bit of a fine line within the topic.

 There is a maximum depth and sharpness of grooves allowed by manufacturing standards.